umangshrestha/zellfresh/apps/client/public/md/terms-and-conditions.md

 ## 4. Pricing and Payment

-All prices are listed in [Your Currency] and include applicable taxes unless otherwise specified.
+All prices are listed in INR and include applicable taxes unless otherwise specified.
 We accept Cash.
 Payments must be completed before products are shipped or delivered.
 We reserve the right to change prices at any time without prior notice.